danslo/ApiImport/README.md

 1. The glaringly obvious one: being able to do imports programmatically rather than manually uploading a CSV file.
 2. Importing bundled products.
 3. Importing categories.
+4. Importing attributes, attribute sets and attribute groups.
+5. Associate attribute(s) with an attribute group in one or more attribute sets you specify.
-4. Reindex products after they are imported.
+6. Reindex products after they are imported.
-5. Automatic creation of dropdown attribute values.
+7. Automatic creation of dropdown attribute values.
-6. Useful events for enriching your entities from other Magento modules.
+8. Useful events for enriching your entities from other Magento modules.

 Additionally, ApiImport is 100% free from rewrites - making it upgrade-proof and reliable.